michelmf/practicing_terraform/README.md

-# practicing_terraform
+# Practicing Terraform

-Some codes to practice terraform and IaC
+Creating some cool stuff and practicing the language.